pebreo/pebreo.github.io/begin/PartA-theplan.md

 ## The Plan
 Our world today faces serious challenges: war, poverty, hunger, population collapse, and the growing fear of artificial intelligence.

-These are gigantic issues, but there are also a lot of exciting, new technologies developing right now, in front us, ready solve these issues and unlock a incredible new way forward.
+These are gigantic issues, but there are also a lot of exciting, new technologies developing right now, in front us, ready to solve these issues and unlock a incredible new way forward.
 This book describes an ambitious plan to harness them and upgrade humanity.
 Here it is in a nutshell.

 First and foremost, we must adopt an antifragile mindset.
 Let’s embrace the inevitable messiness and turbulence of life and use it to grow.
 Think of a hydra: cut off a head, and two more grow.